Monotonicity and Bracketing in Games: Solution Concepts and Axioms

-A mixed strategy $p_i \in \Delta A_i$ of player $i$ is a probability distribution over $A_i$.
+A mixed strategy $p_i \in \Delta A_i$ of player~$i$ is a probability distribution over $A_i$.
 A mixed strategy profile $p=(p_1,\ldots, p_n)$ induces a product distribution over $A$, also denoted by $p$, with its marginal on $A_{-i}=\prod_{j\ne i} A_j$ denoted $p_{-i}$.
-Given $p$, we write $u_i(a_i,p_{-i})$ for the lottery faced by player $i$ when playing action $a_i$, while other players use mixed strategies~$p_{-i}$.
+Given $p$, we write $u_i(a_i,p_{-i})$ for the lottery faced by player~$i$ when playing action $a_i$, while other players use mixed strategies~$p_{-i}$.
 The corresponding expected payoff is denoted by $\mathbb{E}[u_i(a_i, p_{-i})]$.

 A \textit{solution concept} $S$ assigns to each game $G$ a nonempty set $S(G) \subset \prod_i \Delta A_i$ of mixed strategy profiles, referred to as \textit{solutions}.\footnote{There is a technical nuance that can be safely ignored without missing the gist of the paper: the collection of all finite sets is not a set, and neither is the collection of all finite games.
 Hence, for a solution concept to be a well-defined correspondence, we assume that all actions available to any player in any game belong to a universal, non-empty set of actions $\cA$.
-We also suppose that $\cA$ is closed under pairing, so that~$\cA\times \cA \subset \cA$.} One can think of these solutions as potential predictions for player behavior in $G$.
+We also suppose that $\cA$ is closed under pairing, so that~$\cA\times \cA \subseteq \cA$.} One can think of these solutions as potential predictions for player behavior in $G$.
 We require that every game be assigned at least one solution.
 For instance, the map $S(G)=\prod_i \Delta A_i$ assigning to each~$G$ the set of all mixed strategy profiles is a valid---albeit uninformative---solution concept.
-A more important example of a solution concept is $\Nash(G)$, the correspondence that assigns to $G$ the set of mixed Nash equilibria.
-Given $\lambda \geq 0$ and a game $G=(A,u)$, the logit quantal response equilibrium correspondence is given by\,\footnote{We use $p_i(a_i) \propto \exp(\lambda\E [u_i(a_i, p_{-i}))]$ to indicate equality up to normalization of the probabilities, i.e., }
+A more important example of a solution concept is $\Nash(G)$, the correspondence that assigns to $G$ the set of (mixed, including pure) Nash equilibria.
+Given $\lambda \geq 0$ and a game $G=(A,u)$, the logit quantal response equilibrium correspondence is given by\,\footnote{In a general QRE $p$, each $p_i$ is obtained by applying to the vector of expected payoffs $(\E[u_i(a_i,p_{-i})])_{a_i\in A_i}$ a quantal response function: a continuous map assigning to each payoff vector a mixed strategy \citep*{mckelvey1995quantal}.
+A QRE is \emph{regular} if this map satisfies monotonicity (actions yielding higher expected payoffs are played with higher probabilities), interiority (full support), and responsiveness (the probability of an action strictly increases in its own expected payoff) \citep*{goeree2005regular}.}